ntoll/uflash/CONTRIBUTING.rst

 We expect contributors to follow the Python Software Foundation's Code of
 Conduct: https://www.python.org/psf/codeofconduct/

 Feedback may be given for contributions and, where necessary, changes will be politely requested and discussed with the originating author.
 Respectful yet robust argument is most welcome.

+Finally, contributions are subject to the following caveat: the contribution was created by the contributor who, by submitting the contribution, is confirming that they have the authority to submit the contribution and place it under the license as defined in the LICENSE file found within this repository.

 Checklist
 +++++++++